Highlights

 Where to Watch God From the Machine

-Fancy watching 'God From the Machine' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or watch the Rodion Chepel-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.
+Craving a viewing of 'God From the Machine' on any device you have handy?
+Hunting down a streaming service to buy, rent, download, or watch the Rodion Chepel-directed movie via subscription can be difficult, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'God From the Machine' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'God From the Machine' right now, here are some particulars about the Amur Waves documentary flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'God From the Machine' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'God From the Machine' right now, here are some details about the Amur Waves documentary flick.

-Want to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "The history of the beginning and flourishing of domestic computer technology and cybernetics in the 1950s-1960s.
 About a utopia that almost came true.
 Automation and cybernetization were even written into the Third Program of the CPSU in 1961.
 It was called the "Program for Building Communism", and it promised that in 20 years a communist society would be built in the USSR, free from exploitation, from want, from class contradictions, giving every person every opportunity for creative self-realization, based on the principle "from each according to abilities, to each according to his needs.
 The creators of this utopia, the carriers of a reasonable creative principle were scientists and engineers-cybernetics." .